-Council's Activate program allows Palmerston residents low-cost access to a range of physical activities to socialise and improve their physical and activities offered by facilitators operating at the venue. mental health.
-The Council-sponsored Youth Drop-
+Council's Activate program allows Palmerston residents low-cost access to a range of physical activities to socialise and improve their physical and

 Council will continue to facilitate the Palmerston Safe Communities Committee to strengthen communication and partnerships with government departments, Northern Territory Police, local businesses, community groups and other sectors.
 Council contributes to building a safer community by promoting connection through events such as Neighbour Day and Parks Week.